 For teachers who are a member of the EU, you may be able to find a job teaching an another EU country.
 This is because schools won't need to worry about visas.
 Most EU citizens can work legally in other EU nations, provided they possess excellent English skills.

-Teaching English online is a wonderful to transverse borders without having to be concerned with passports and visas.
+Teaching English online is a wonderful way to transverse borders without having to be concerned with passports and visas.
 For folks who may be coming from countries that are not internationally recognized for their English language schooling, this can be a great way to connect with students from around the world, all from your own couch.

 Tips for Finding a Job